 And I never understood sports as a young girl, so I never possessed physical strength.
 I couldn’t do more than a handful of sit-ups, never lifted weights, nearly threw up after running the mile in gym class.
 I didn’t do anything physical until I was about 23, and then only grudgingly.

-But now – after I’ve discovered that riding a 65-pound one-speed cruiser 12 miles per day is an impressive feat, after I’ve discovered that I CAN have defined biceps, after I’ve discovered that pushing myself to plank for 3 minutes is kind of mind-blowing – I finally feel it.
+But now – after I’ve discovered that riding a 65-pound one-speed cruiser 12 miles per day is an impressive feat, after I’ve discovered that I CAN do Tae Kwon Do at 40, after I’ve discovered that pushing myself to plank for 3 minutes is kind of mind-blowing – I finally feel it.
 I am strong.
 On purpose.
 And I love it.
 I am tough because I work at it, because I push myself, because I have decided to be.
 Life didn’t make me this way, I MADE ME THIS WAY.
 And I love it.

 It’s been a tough couple of years, both personally and physically, and I feel more delicate than ever in many ways.
 Perhaps that’s why it finally feels good to work out.
 I may loathe being trapped inside a gym, but it’s absolutely worth it for the payoff.
 I am strong and tough because I want to be.
 Finally.